Jin-314/MusicRelay-ArduinoLibrary/readme.md

 # RelayController
-A libarary to controll Relay.
+A libarary to controll Relay for MusicRelay.
 # Install to Arduino IDE
 1. Download ZIP
 2. Add Library